vijaybalebail/Python-fullstack-development/Python_fullstack/DockerBasics.md

 # TASK 2 : Running an Application Container

-Now we have images with language runtimes installed, we can run an application.
-This example creates a new image from cjones/python.
+Now we have images with language runtimes like python and node.js installed.
+We can run an application in these languages.
+This example creates a new image from oracle19c/python.
 You can try similar steps with Node.js (or other language) applications.

-## Create Dockerfile for New application
+## Create Dockerfile and Python application

 Let us consider that we need to run a python program called hi.py in python image we build.
 Below is how the sample Dockerfile will look like: